-After two years of planning and design undertaken by the e.quinox hydro team, the realisation of a fully operational pico hydro powered battery box distribution scheme is finally complete.
-This project saw students from the disciplines of civil, mechanical and electrical engineering come together in order to deliver the hydro project over three months during the summer of 2012.
+After two years of planning and design undertaken by the e.quinox hydro team, the realisation of a fully operational pico hydro powered battery box distribution scheme was finally complete in 2013.
+This project saw students from the disciplines of civil, mechanical and electrical engineering come together in order to deliver the hydro project over three months during the summer of 2012 and 2013.
 The pico hydro system has a potential to generate up to 6KW of electricity.

 – Installation of 6KW bespoke twin jet pelton turbine and spear valves.